the-draupnir-project/draupnir-documentation/docs/contributing/draupnir-news.md

 - `DraupnirNews` in the title.
 - A screenshot of the news content in the description.
 - Any context of the news.
+- The client used to design the message.

+The pull request should remain a draft until you are sure that it is ready to merge.
+This prevents accidents.

 TODO: Link to an example.